 He is a Pharmacist, Medicinal Product Qualified Person, Medical Device Expert and registered international lead assessor.
 He managed the UK team of medical device expert assessors performing worldwide quality systems audits of medical device manufacturers against the requirements of the Department of Health’s Quality Systems Documents which formed the foundation for ISO 13485.
 He has very extensive auditing and quality systems experience and was closely involved in the selection, training and monitoring of UK Notified Bodies.
 He continues to perform QMS audits to ISO 13485 worldwide and has lectured internationally on related topics.

-Theresa Jeary is Head of the Notified Body for Medical Devices at LRQA, where she is responsible for Devices Drug products and Class III Medical Conformity Assessment for a wide range of medical devices including In-Vitro Fertilization Media and Solutions for Organ Preservation.
-She has over 25 years’ experience working in both the Pharmaceutical and Medical Device industries and has worked in a variety of roles across the full development cycle from product concept and early stage development, process transfer, validation and regulatory departments, and has been a part of the team for many commercially available medicinal and medical device products.
+Theresa Jeary works for SFL as Head of Combination Products.
+She was previously Head of the Notified Body for Medical Devices at LRQA, where she was responsible for Devices Drug products and Class III Medical Conformity Assessment for a wide range of medical devices, including In-Vitro Fertilization Media and Solutions for Organ Preservation.
+Theresa has over 25 years’ experience working in both the Pharmaceutical and Medical Device industries and has worked in a variety of roles across the full development cycle from product concept and early stage development, process transfer, validation and regulatory departments, and has been a part of the team for many commercially available medicinal and medical device products.

 Theresa first introduction to the Medical device Industry was as the R&D Manager for a medical device manufacturer, with responsibility for the development of several device drug combination products, with the core technology utilizing bovine collagen.
 Having been impressed by the innovative nature and speed of development in the Medical Device Industry, she then pursued a move to the other side of the “fence” and into the Notified Body world of Conformity Assessment.
 First, at BSI as a Certification Manager in the General Device group, and now with Lloyds Register Quality Assurance (LRQA).